CarlSchader/RectanglePoints/readme.txt

 Author: Carl Schader
 Date: 12/9/2020

-This is my solution to the Churchill Navigation Programming challange.
+This is my solution to the Churchill Navigation Programming Challange.

 Compilation: (see Makefile for compilation options) Compile using gcc or g++